 As everyone knows, the health of your eyes is essential to your overall function and quality of life.
 Yet despite the desire to ward off the effects of aging, much like everything else in the body, your eyes and vision are not immune to the changes that come with time.
-At the office of Drs.
-Shannon Chandler and Lesa Davis, we do our utmost to help you protect the health of your eyes and preserve the quality of your vision throughout every stage of life.
+At the office of Dr. Shannon Chandler & Associates, we do our utmost to help you protect the health of your eyes and preserve the quality of your vision throughout every stage of life.

 While the need for reading glasses in middle age is typically part and parcel of the aging process, there may be other emerging vision changes that are indicative of more serious eye conditions.
 With advancing age, your risk of eye disease significantly increases.
 In addition to glaucoma, age-related macular degeneration, diabetic retinopathy, and cataracts, the incidence of problems such as dry eye, floaters, and retinal detachment also occur with greater frequency in older adults.
 As a matter of fact, by the age of 65, one in three seniors are affected by an eye condition that results in vision impairment.

 Since many eye diseases develop without discomfort, routine eye care is essential.
 For this reason, a baseline eye exam is recommended at the age of 40.
 By performing an examination at this time, our office can detect eye disease and vision problems early in their onset, when treatment and management to preserve your eyesight are most effective.
 And, while annual eye exams are essential for older adults, if you are under the age of 40 and have a family history of either glaucoma or macular degeneration or suffer from systemic conditions such as diabetes or high blood pressure, it’s also important to get your eyes routinely checked.